Carlin Law Group-Hudson, Essex, Bergen County Divorce Lawyer

 The average cost of a divorce in New Jersey today runs between 12.5 and 15 thousand dollars.
 Obviously uncontested cases cost much less, while contested cases that result in long, drawn out and complicated trials usually cost much more.

 The most expensive cases involve high net worth parties who cannot reach a settlement and end up going to trial.
-This is for many reasons, including the fact that each side will often be represented by teams of lawyers, and also because high net worth people typically have more complicated finances, businesses, and investments which have to be analyzed, valued, and litigated.
+This is for many reasons, including the fact that each side will often be represented by not just one divorce lawyer but by teams of lawyers, and also because high net worth people typically have more complicated finances, businesses, and investments which have to be analyzed, valued, and litigated.

 Also, New Jersey allows both no fault grounds and fault based grounds for a divorce.
 For a fault based divorce, the party must alleged one of the following in the initial divorce papers: